Values: being the best role model isn’t easy

 But they can be sensitive to emotional tension or conflict.
 At those times, they closely observe how their role models behave.
 They can be quick to judge if your behaviour doesn’t match up to what you say.

-Young people mimic their role models
+Young people mimic role models

 Every day, young people absorb lessons from the way you behave.